SuperTapood/Game-Engine/README.md

 ### ADD SOME BLOODY DOCUMENTATION YOU MORON

 #### General
-optimize border button to require less params \n set the button of the border button to the bigger rect button master class improve the g-damn engine object master class and its usage add __new__ to engine object to prevent the need for super().__init__() add **kwargs to button master class cut some code down the line implement click delay in all buttons
+optimize border button to require less params
+set the button of the border button to the bigger rect
+button master class
+improve the g-damn engine object master class and its usage
+add __new__ to engine object to prevent the need for super().__init__() add **kwargs to button master class cut some code down the line implement click delay in all buttons